River Chew • Five Stretches Of Prime River Fishing

 Keynsham Angling Association controls the fishing rights to five stretches of the River Chew from Compton Dando to Keynsham.
 Club Members are entitled to fish the River Chew without a day ticket.

 The River Chew is a classic roving water, featuring a good range of Coarse and Game fish.
-Several sections of the Chew were stocked with Barbel in 2009, 2010 and 2011.
-Roach and Bream were added in 2012.
+Several sections of the Chew have been stocked with batches of Barbel since 2009.
+Stocks of Roach and Bream were added in 2012.

 River Chew • Mill Ground • Fields 17, 18, 19 & 21 • Chewton To Keynsham